Alfred-Kobby/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6-create_local_variable file: creates a local variable BEST with value School

 7-create_global_variable file: creates a global variable BEST with value School

+8-true_knowledge file: prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.